ncoghlan/misc/notes/python3/questions_and_answers.rst

 provides a reasonably up to date overview of the current state of the transition.

-I think Python 3.3 is a superior language to 2.7 in almost every way (with the error reporting improvements being the ones I miss most in my day job working on a Python 2.6 application).
-There are still several rough edges in Python 3.3 where certain text and binary data manipulation operations are less convenient than they are in 2.7, but most of those have been squared away in 3.4.
+I think Python 3.4 is a superior language to 2.7 in almost every way (with the error reporting improvements being the ones I miss most in my day job working on a Python 2.6 application).
+There are a few concepts like functions, iterables and Unicode that need to be introduced earlier than was needed in Python 2, and there are still a couple of rough edges in adapting between the POSIX text model and the Python 3 one (in particular, support for direct interpolation into binary data formats that contain ASCII compatible text segments is now expected to return in Python 3.5).

 Python 3.4 takes a big step forward in usability for beginners by providing ``pip`` by default, as well as updating the native virtual environment tool